priyankabangalore/EyeQ-Security-System/README.md

 - Wenjun Shi (wshi84)

 ### Description
 Our CS3307 final project is a security system hosted on a website.
-The site allows group 3 members to view live footage from a camera connected to a Rasberry Pi, check in/check out of the recorded area, display and update the user log with users' check-in/check-out timestamps and status, and display the local weather information that is read by a temperature and humidity sensor connected to a Raspberry Pi.
+The site allows group 3 members to view live footage from a camera connected to a Raspberry Pi, check in/check out of the recorded area, display and update the user log with users' check-in/check-out timestamps and status, and display the local weather information that is read by a temperature and humidity sensor connected to a Raspberry Pi.

 ### Using the Application